The administrator of an AWS account has left the company. How do I access this AWS account?

 If that's not possible, try the following:

-- If the email address is associated with a corporate domain and you've either forgotten or misspelled the alias, it's a best practice that you contact your email administrator to discuss options that can help you gain access to the email address.
+- If the email address is associated with a corporate domain, it's a best practice that you contact your email administrator.
 Ask your email administrator if they can give you access to the email address, or pass along a password reset email for the account.

 Note: The password reset email is sent from email@example.com if the account was created before August 28, 2017, or from firstname.lastname@example.org if the account was created after August 28, 2017.

-- If you have root access to the account, but don't know the password for a particular IAM user, sign in as the root user, and then change the password.
+- If you have root access to the account but don't know the password for a particular IAM user, sign in as the root user.
+Then, change the password.

-Important: AWS Support can't change the root or IAM credentials on an account for any reason.
+Important: AWS Support can't change the root user or IAM credentials on an account for any reason.